moose46/racing/readme.md

 ## Added all races query 9/2/2024

 ## 9/10/2024 on red-barn changed database connections to mssql pip install mssql-django, modified settings.py

+## Added practice postion to the race results table